Skyrunner Skyrunning Crosscountry Concept With Young Athlete On Big Rock

 Intermittent Fasting Metabolic Theory

-During prolonged endurance events, sugars often get consumed and depleted, necessitating the less efficient metabolizing of these secondary fuels.
-So, if there was a way to make those processes more efficient, an athlete would have an advantage.
+During prolonged endurance events, sugars are often consumed and depleted, necessitating the less efficient metabolizing of these secondary fuels.
+If there was a way to make those processes more efficient, an athlete would have an advantage.

 Intermittent fasting has been posited as a means of doing just that.
 By regularly stressing the body and depriving it of readily available carbohydrates, we force our cells to utilize fats (and, to a lesser extent, protein) and maximize cellular efficiency.